iprowriter/iprowriter/README.md

 *   🌍  I'm based in Berlin, Germany
 *   ✉️  You can contact me at [martin@martinoputa.com](mailto:martin@martinoputa.com)
-*   🧠  I'm proficient in React, Typescript, NodeJS, REST API, and PostgreSQL
+*   🧠  I'm proficient in React, Typescript, NodeJS, REST API, Python, FastAPI, PostgreSQL, LangGraph
 *   🤝  I'm open to collaborating on Interesting projects based on Javascript (TypeScript, React, NodeJS) environment
 *   🤝  I can architect a product from end-to-end.
 If you are looking to collaborate on your startup, upgrade your scale-up or just want someone motivated, reach out to me!
 *   ⚡  I'm currently working on a private project that I'm very excited about with potential to contribute to German market.
 I'm using React-Native for this project.
 Watchout this space